 This registry is intended strictly for informational purposes, and is neither endorsed nor supported by any individual or organization.
 Please note that while access to this list is restricted to individuals over 18 years of age, it is up to each and every parent to supervise and monitor their child's use of the Internet.

+The parent company is now Generate Life Sciences.
 Also Nordic Cryobank (European Sperm Bank) in Denmark: donor numbers in the 7000s and 7100s.
 CCB was established in 1977, Nordic Cryobank/European Sperm Bank was established in 2004.
 Those people using the Nordic donors mentioned above, please also post under Nordic Cryobank/European Sperm Bank, and also post the alias donor name if known.
+2020:

 At the time I was a donor, I was thinner and more athletic.
 My hair was also blond at the time (in case someone is trying to match facts given to them by the clinic.)
 The reason I put (poss.
 Austrian) is that at the time I filled out the donor card, we were not sure if my father's father was Austrian but we now mostly believe he was born in what later became Yugoslavia, which makes my mother's mother Norwegian, mother's father Czech and both father's parents Yugoslavian (Dalmatian).